-We also consulted with community groups, public organizations and VCH staff to better inform the profiles and to share local knowledge about unique neighbourhood characteristics and emerging trends.
+We also consulted with community groups, public organizations and VCH staff to better inform the profiles and to gain local knowledge about unique neighbourhood characteristics and emerging trends.

-We hope that this will be a useful and motivating document in your work.
+We hope that this will be a useful and thought provoking document.
 Any comments or feedback is welcome at: phsu@vch.ca.